daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_connectortutorial.md

     return contact;
     ```

-8. Perform a new Build (by accessing the option ***Versioning / Builds / Create new***).
+9. Perform a new Build (by accessing the option ***Versioning / Builds / Create new***).

-9. Go to the Application area.
+10. Go to the Application area.

-10. Create a new instance of the Primavera data source, with code *"DEMO"* and with the Code of the Connector that you have created.
+11. Create a new instance of the Primavera data source, with code *"DEMO"* and with the Code of the Connector that you have created.

-11. On left side menu, navigate to *Configurations / Employee*, identify the Primavera data source instance (DEMO) and check that the list is filled with data retrieved from Primavera.
+12. On left side menu, navigate to *Configurations / Contact*, identify the Primavera data source instance (DEMO) and check that the list is filled with data retrieved from Primavera.

-12. Now you can List and Update Employees directly on your on-premise system, providing your connector is correctly configured and running.
+13. Now you can List and Update Contacts directly on your on-premise system, providing your connector is correctly configured and running.